NLnetLabs/krill-manual/source/advanced-ca.rst

 before accepting it.
 If this query fails you will get an error message and nothing will change for your CA.

-As with normal key rollover :rfc:`6489` demands that you wait 24 hours before activating the new key, and removing the old one.
+As with normal key rollovers :rfc:`6489` demands that you wait 24 hours before activating the new key, and removing the old one.
 However, there may be reasons why you need to move more quickly.
 In particular, if your old Publication Server or its Repository is unreachable.
 Run the following command to complete the process